ZhifeiDing/zhifeiding.github.io/_posts/2023-9-30-History-Of-POWER-What-Makes-POWER-so-Powerful.md

 In the 1-hop configuration, the Power10 processor chip can fully connect up to seven other processor chips to create an eight-chip SMP system.
 Each chip is a group using up to seven inter-group A-links for a maximum system of eight processor chips.
 ![Pasted image 20230909093241.png](/assets/images/power/Pasted image 20230909093241.png)
 * 2-Hop SMP Topology
 In the 2-hop configuration, the Power10 processor chip can fully connect up to three other processor chips to create a four-chip group.
-The intra-group links are designated as $X-links$.
+The intra-group links are designated as __X-links__.
 Each Power10 processor in a group connects to its corresponding processor chip in each other group.
-Three of the inter-group $A-links$ are provided per chip supporting a total of four groups, each containing four processor chips.
+Three of the inter-group __A-links__ are provided per chip supporting a total of four groups, each containing four processor chips.
 A full four-group system of four chips per group comprises a maximum system of 16 processor chips.
 ![Pasted image 20230909093315.png](/assets/images/power/Pasted image 20230909093315.png)
 #### Protocol and Data Routing in Multi-Chip Configurations
 The SMP ports configured for coherency are used for both data and control information transport.
 The buses are used as follows: